mirumee/ariadne-website/docs/error-messaging.md

 ---

-If you've experimented with GraphQL, you should be familiar that when things don't go according to plan, GraphQL servers include additional key `errors` to the returned response:
+If you've experimented with GraphQL, you should be familiar that when things don't go according to plan, GraphQL servers include an additional key `errors` in the returned response:

 ```json
 {